bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The `min`imum of two values `a` and `b` is `a` in case `a < b` otherwise `b`.
 The cases `condition : expr` are checked in order of appearance.
 The last case has to be the universal (true'ish) condition.
-For enumerations alternatively all values can be covered.
+For enumerations all values can be covered alternatively.

-		fn show :: Bool b -> String =
+		fn show :: Bool v -> String =
-			False : "false"
+			a. v == False : "false"
-			True  : "true"
+			b. v == True  : "true"

 Each case is implemented by an expression (the formalism has literally no statements).
+Note also that each case can be labelled (here `a.` and `b.`) with a lower case letter followed by a dot.
+This has no role other than the possibility to improve readability and explicability.

 ### Local Variables _(Where-Clause)_
 A function body is one expression, sometimes split into cases.
 As there are no